dotnet/runtime/src/clr/Documentation/botr/xplat-minidump-generation.md

 Core dump generation on Linux and other non-Windows platforms has several challenges.
 Dumps can be very large and the default name/location of a dump is not consistent across all our supported platforms.
 The size of a full core dumps can be controlled somewhat with the "coredump_filter" file/flags but even with the smallest settings may be still too large and may not contain all the managed state needed for debugging.
 By default, some platforms use _core_ as the name and place the core dump in the current directory from where the program is launched; others add the _pid_ to the name.
 Configuring the core name and location requires superuser permission.
 Requiring superuser to make this consistent is not a satisfactory option.

 Our goal is to generate core dumps that are on par with WER (Windows Error Reporting) crash dumps on any supported Linux platform.
 To the very least we want to enable the following:
-- automatic generation of minimal size minidumps that can be automatically uploaded to a server for triage.
+- automatic generation of minimal size minidumps.
 The quality and quantity of the information contained in the dump should be on par with the information contained in a traditional Windows mini-dump.
 - simple configurabilty by the user (not _su_!).

 Our solution at this time is to intercept any unhandled exception in the PAL layer of the runtime and have coreclr itself trigger and generate a "mini" core dump.